mrmps/pdfchatbot/README.md

 pnpm dev
 ```

 This will start the Next.js frontend.
-The API calls will use the external backend at pdfchat.replit.app.
+The API calls will use the external backend at pdfchat.replit.app for PDF processing and vector operations.

 ## Deploy Your Own